danvk/boggle-paper/paper/content.typ

 )
 <reservers>

-Sum/Choice trees are reminiscent of Algebraic Decision Diagrams (ADDs), particularly in the way that fixing an order for the decisions results in more compact, efficient trees.
+Sum/Choice trees are reminiscent of Algebraic Decision Diagrams (ADDs),#cite(<baharAlgebraicDecisionDiagrams1997>) particularly in the way that fixing an order for the decisions results in more compact, efficient trees.#cite(<bryantGraphBasedAlgorithmsBoolean1986>)
 The fundamental difference is the Sum nodes.
 To evaluate an ADD for a single set of choices, you descent the tree to a single, terminal node.
 Evaluating a Sum/Choice tree requires adding values from many subtrees.

 ADDs are "reduced" by factoring out identical subtrees to produce a DAG.
 This could be done